Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 Use the Selectors covered earlier.
 You can't change the Zen Garden markup.
 You must use selectors creatively to target elements on the page.

-For some elements: `body` and `h1` these taga appear only once on the page you can use select them using the their names.
+For some elements: `body` and `h1` these tags appear only once on the page you can use select them using their names.

 ```CSS
 /* Properties applied ot the body */